digitranslab/jumpstart/docs/docs/org-management/smtp-configuration.md

 <div className='badge badge--primary heading-badge'>Available on: Paid plans</div>

-ToolJet uses SMTP (Simple Mail Transfer Protocol) to send emails for various purposes, including invitations and password reset requests.
-This guide will walk you through the process of configuring SMTP settings in ToolJet.
+JumpStart uses SMTP (Simple Mail Transfer Protocol) to send emails for various purposes, including invitations and password reset requests.
+This guide will walk you through the process of configuring SMTP settings in JumpStart.

 ## Prerequisites

 Before you begin, ensure you have:
-- Admin access to ToolJet
+- Admin access to JumpStart
 - SMTP server details from your email service provider

 :::info